Startup company

-A startup or start-up is a company or project undertaken by an entrepreneur to seek, develop, and validate a scalable business model.
-While entrepreneurship includes all new businesses, including self-employment and businesses that do not intend to go public, startups are new businesses that intend to grow large beyond the solo founder.
-At the beginning, startups face high uncertainty and have high rates of failure, but a minority of them do go on to be successful and influential.
+A startup or start-up is a company or project typically undertaken by an entrepreneur to seek, develop, and validate a scalable business model.
+While entrepreneurship includes all new businesses including self-employment and businesses that do not intend to go public, startups are new businesses that intend to grow large beyond the solo-founder.
+At the early stages, startups face significant uncertainty and high rates of failure.
+However, a minority achieve notable success and influence, with some growing into unicorns- private companies valued at over US$1 billion.
+It is typically characterized by an innovative stance, a potential for rapid growth, external funding, and vulnerability.

 Actions

 Startups typically begin by a founder (solo-founder) or co-founders who have a way to solve a problem.
-The founder of a startup will begin market validation by problem interview, solution interview, and building a minimum viable product (MVP), i.e. a prototype, to develop and validate their business models.
-The startup process can take a long period of time (by some estimates, three years or longer), and hence sustaining effort is required.
+The founder of a startup will do the market validation by problem interview, solution interview, and building a minimum viable product (MVP), i.e. a prototype, to develop and validate their business models.
+The startup process can take a long period of time; hence, sustaining effort is required.
 Over the long term, sustaining effort is especially challenging because of the high failure rates and uncertain outcomes.
 Having a business plan in place outlines what to do and how to plan and achieve an idea in the future.
-Typically, these plans outline the first 3 to 5 years of your business strategy.
+Typically, these plans outline the first three to five years of your business strategy.

 Design principles

 Models behind startups presenting as ventures are usually associated with design science.
 Design science uses design principles considered to be a coherent set of normative ideas and propositions to design and construct the company's backbone.
-For example, one of the initial design principles is "affordable loss".
+For example, one of the initial design principles is affordable loss.

 Heuristics and biases in startup actions

-Because of the lack of information, high uncertainty, the need to make decisions quickly, founders of startups use many heuristics and exhibit biases in their startup actions.
-Biases and heuristics are parts of our cognitive toolboxes in the decision-making process.
-They help us decide quickly as possible under uncertainty but sometimes become erroneous and fallacious.
+Because of the lack of information, high uncertainty, and the need to make decisions quickly, founders usually use many heuristics and exhibit biases in their leadership decisions.